Stageable – Application Guidelines

 QWC may offer unsuccessful applicants the opportunity to participate in a tailored Program at a cost additional to the initial application fee.

-These Application Guidelines were developed and updated for the 2024 Stageable Program.
+These Application Guidelines were developed and updated for the 2025 Stageable program.

-Queensland Writers Centre reserves the right to amend application guidelines for this and future Programs.
+Queensland Writers Centre reserves the right to amend Program guidelines for this and future Programs.